spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - Plane-enable tests produce expected colors for all single-plane and multi-plane masks.
+- Completed:
+  - Confirmed `ega_attrib_ctrl.v` already applies Attribute Controller register `12h[3:0]` to the graphics color index before palette lookup.
+  - Confirmed the mask is integrated with the x86Box graphics blink formula implemented for EGA-407.
+  - Added `ega_registers_tb.sv` coverage for all single-plane masks, combined masks, zero mask, and source-zero preservation through the default palette.
+  - `git diff --check` passed.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-407 - Implement Graphics Blink Handling If Reference Requires It